 - Lakes: If you are using lakes, you can mix the dry powder directly into your baking soda.
-Usage rate: Start with 1 micro-scoop of dye and go up from there.
-I would add 2 grams of polysorbate 80 per 1 cup of baking soda to help you lakes not stick to oil.
+Usage rate: Start with 1/4 teaspoon of lake and go up from there.
+I would add 2 grams of polysorbate 80 per 1 cup of baking soda to help your lakes not stick to oil.
 (Also be sure to use poly 80 in your regular bath bomb recipe as well.)

 - Dyes: If you are using dyes, you’ll want to bloom them into the baking soda first.
 Simply mix your dye with a bit of hot water (just enough to dissolve it) and mix into your baking soda.
-Usage rate: Start with 1/4 teaspoon of dye into 1 cup of baking soda and go up from there.
+Usage rate: Start with 1 microscoop of dye into 1 cup of baking soda and go up from there.